numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 We will reorganize the API reference guide along main and submodule namespaces, and only within the main namespace use the current subdivision along functionality groupings.
-Also by "mainstream" and special-purpose namespaces.
+Also by "mainstream" and special-purpose namespaces:
-Details TBD, something like:

 ::